tryffel/eventsourcing/README.md

 ph := eventsourcing.NewProjectionHandler(register, encoder)
 ```

-The projection handler include the event register and an encoder to deserialize events from an event store to an event with application types.
+The projection handler include the event register and a encoder to deserialize events from an event store to an application event.

 ### Projection

-A projection is created from the projection handler via the `Projection` method.
-The method takes a fetchFunc and a callbackFunc and return a pointer to a Projection.
+A projection is created from the projection handler via the `Projection()` method.
+The method takes a `fetchFunc` and a `callbackFunc` and return a pointer to a Projection.

 ```go
 p := ph.Projection(f fetchFunc, c callbackFunc)
 ```

-The fetchFunc must return a core.Iterator and a error.
-This is the same signature that all event stores return when they return events.
+The fetchFunc must return a `core.Iterator` and a `error`.
+This is the same signature that event stores return when they return events.

 ```go
 type fetchFunc func() (core.Iterator, error)
 ```

-The callbackFunc is called for every iterated event from the fetchFunc.
-The event is typed and can be handled in the same way as in the `Transition` method in an aggregate.
+The `callbackFunc` is called for every iterated event.
+The event is typed and can be handled in the same way as the aggregate `Transition()` method.

 ```go
 type callbackFunc func(e eventsourcing.Event) error